Ancestor Stories · Women's History · 1920s Britain · April 2026

 History has a particular weakness for the famous flapper.
 She appears in the memoirs of Evelyn Waugh and the photographs of Cecil Beaton: bobbed hair, cigarette holder, cocktail in hand, dancing at a house party in Mayfair.
 She is real, and she is marvellous.
 But she is not the whole story.
 For every Bright Young Thing whose name made the gossip columns, there were hundreds of young women in Tottenham and Edmonton and Wood Green who bobbed their hair, shortened their skirts, and danced — not in grand houses, but in church halls and working men's institutes and assembly rooms across the suburbs of London.
 The Wheeler sisters were four of them.

-The Wheeler family were North London people.
 Albert John Wheeler, born in Islington in October 1872, raised his family in the adjacent parishes of Wood Green and Edmonton — suburban streets of terraced housing expanding rapidly outward from the city in the years before the First World War.
-It was into this world that his children arrived, one by one, in the first decade of the twentieth century.
+It was into this world that his daughters arrived, one by one, in the first decade of the twentieth century.

 Ruby Louise Wheeler born 30 January 1906, Wood Green, Middlesex